 Applying to MCC

-When you’re ready to take courses for credit, complete the online application or download an Application for Admission and send it to the Admissions Office along with the $20 fee, proof of high school graduation/GED, and the required immunization documentation.
-No special application is needed for credit-free classes.
+When you’re ready to take courses for credit, complete the online application.
+No special application is needed for non-credit classes.

 If you have questions about applying, to schedule a campus tour, or for more information about MCC, please email, visit or call the Admissions Office, Student Services Center, L156, 860-512-3210.